Welcome to the English Department

 Key Stage 4 / GCSE

 KS4 English starts in year 9 and continues through to year 11 and the final GCSE exams.
-There are several different 'pathways' through GCSE English:

 The English department has secured excellent results year on year, while giving pupils the skills and experiences needed to thrive in the wider world of education and work.